-An officer will agree not to publish material related to his or her official duties without prior approval by the Director of Public Prosecutions.
+An officer will agree not to publish material related to his or her official duties without prior approval by the Chairperson of the Authority or by another appropriate authorised officer.

 Political Activity:

 During the term of employment, the officer will be subject to the rules governing public servants and politics.